-Asociación Green Tours is a non-profit organisation committed to the conservation of nature and the wellbeing of the people living in the natural areas where Green Tours regularly runs its birding tours within Peru.
+Asociación Green Tours is a non-profit organisation committed to the conservation of nature and the wellbeing of the people living in the natural areas where Green Tours regularly runs its Peru birdwatching tours.

-After several years of professional tourism operation in every corner of Peru, the founders and employees of Green Tours felt that it was time to increase the level of commitment and responsibility with the local people living in natural areas where the company was working.
-Indeed, the non-profit organisation model is helping Green Tours to improve its strategies for nature conservation, environmental education, enhancement of tourism services, and improving the dynamism of small local economies.
+After several years of running a professional tourism operation in every area of Peru, the founders and employees of Green Tours felt that it was time to raise the level of their commitment and responsibility to local people living in natural areas where the company is working.
+A non-profit organisation model is helping Green Tours improve its strategies for contributing to nature conservation, environmental education, enhancement of tourism services, and improving the dynamism of small local economies.

-Peruvian Plantcutter conservation project.
-An important project in west-northern Peru for the conservation of the habitat of the Peruvian Plantcutter, a Peruvian endemic bird restricted to the dry forests of the Pacific coast of northern Peru.
+The Peruvian Plantcutter conservation project is an important project in west-northern Peru for the conservation of the habitat of the Peruvian Plantcutter, an endemic bird restricted to the dry forests of the Pacific coast of northern Peru.
 The project is led by Peruvian-British conservationist Jeremy Flanagan.
-Green Tours have been helping Jeremy since 2017 with the production of mesquite tree seedlings and other native species used to repopulate degraded areas of the forests.
+Green Tours has been helping Jeremy since 2017 with the cultivation of mesquite tree seedlings and other native species used to repopulate degraded areas of the local forests.

 Arena Blanca Conservation Area.
-This is a private conservation initiative located near the small town of Aguas Verdes, in the San Martin department in northeast Peru.
+This is a private conservation initiative located near the small town of Aguas Verdes, in the San Martin province of northeast Peru.
 The property, 12 hectares of white sand forest, belongs to Norbil Becerra and his family.
-After three years of hard work, Norbil has positioned Arena Blanca as a major birding hotspot in northern Peru.
-Norbil Becerra has hummingbird feeders visited by more than twenty species, and a Tinamou feeder visited by at least two species of Tinamous and one species of Wood-Quail.
-Since the number of birders visiting the area is increasing year after year, Asociación Green Tours is helping Norbil with some aspects of his accounting, and improving the quality of the services he is offering to the visitors.
+After three years of hard work, Norbil has established Arena Blanca as a major birding hotspot in northern Peru.
+Norbil Becerra has hummingbird feeders visited by more than 20 species and a Tinamou feeder visited by at least two species of tinamous and one species of wood-quail.
+As the number of birders visiting the area is increasing year-on-year, Asociación Green Tours is helping Norbil with some aspects of his accounting and improving the quality of the services he is offering to the visitors.

 Loma de las Perdices Conservation Area.
-This is a former agricultural land nowadays dedicated to the conservation of the characteristic vegetation of the Río Marañon valley.
-The property is located near the town of San Marcos, in the Cajamarca department in northern Peru.
-The whole area is known for its population of the endangered Chestnut-backed Thornbird, but in the conservation area Green Tours had identified another four endemic species of birds: Buff-bridle Inca-Finch, Black-throated Woodpecker, Marañon Gnatchatcher, and White-rumped Black-Tyrant.
-Currently, Asociación Green Tours is working on improving the access road, and planning to buy more land to increase the surface of the protected area.
+This is former agricultural land now dedicated to the conservation of the characteristic vegetation of the Río Marañon valley.
+The property is located near the town of San Marcos, in the Cajamarca province of northern Peru.
+The whole area was already known for its population of the endangered Chestnut-backed Thornbird, but Green Tours identified another four endemic species of birds: Buff-bridle Inca-Finch, Black-throated Woodpecker, Marañon Gnatchatcher, and White-rumped Black-Tyrant.
+Currently, Asociación Green Tours is working on improving the access road and planning to buy more land to increase the extent of the protected area.